 2. I have a new logo that I am excited to share with you all.
 This spectacular designer I know started his own business and I loved his work.
 So we went with it and he developed everything I had envision and more.
 Can’t wait for you to see it.
 In the meantime you can check out some of his work here.

 3. I am currently 22 weeks pregnant and growing daily.
 The baby is definitely active and making me crave all kinds of random and crazy weird combinations that I normally would not.
 I won’t go into all of my weird cravings as it may slightly freak some of you out.
-But just note, i
+But just note, it is a problem.

 4. I am working on a big summer nutrition project that I hope some of you will choose to embark on.
 I will be hosting Simple Roots first ever Eight Week Nutrition Bootcamp.
 It will be all online with videos, recipes, and of course a little science to get your hormones (males and females) in control and your life back in a healthy and really delicious kind of way.
 Life changing, I tell you!